marian-nmt/marian-tensorboard/README.md

     marian-tensorboard -f path/to/train.log [--azureml]

 Then on Azure Machine Learning VM go to the __Metrics__ tab or start a TensorBoard server under the __Endpoints__ tab.
-Using `--azureml` will set `--work-dir` automatically for the TensorBoard that is run internally at Azure ML and prevent the script from starting own instance.
+Using `--azureml` will try to set `--work-dir` automatically for the TensorBoard that is run internally at Azure ML and prevent the script from starting own instance.

 ## Contributors